isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Research Blog Post: [Narrowing in on Planet Nine](http://findplanetnine.blogspot.com/2021/08/the-orbit-planet-nine.html?m=1), by Konstantin Batygin and Mike Brown.
 Overview of a research Article which narrows down the potential locations of Planet Nine and shows the observed clustering of asteroids is not produced by observational bias.

-* Educational podcast: [Dysentery](http://thispodcastwillkillyou.com/2021/08/24/episode-80-dysentery-loves-a-disaster/), by Erin Welsh and Erin Allman Updyke.
+* Educational Podcast: [Dysentery](http://thispodcastwillkillyou.com/2021/08/24/episode-80-dysentery-loves-a-disaster/), by Erin Welsh and Erin Allman Updyke.
 A wonderfully friendly and well-searched podcast about disease, especially epidemic disease.
 This episode is similarly great.

+* Research Slides: [Erdos's Ternary Digits Conjecture](http://www.math.lsa.umich.edu/~lagarias/TALK-SLIDES/ternary-fields-2009sep.pdf), by Jeff Lagarias.
+Erdos conjectured that all powers of 2 above 256 have a 2 when written in base 3.
+Amenable to SAT solving?

 Updated through 08/30.